 How to ask

-Choose a day when you're feeling particularly confident and take a stroll down your local high street.
+Choose a day when you’re feeling particularly confident and take a stroll down your local high street.
 If you find this really intimidating then put a time limit on it.
-Those 20 minutes of your life will be over pretty quickly, and after that you probably won't mind doing another 20.
-If you're visiting shops, pick a time when you would expect them to be quiet.
-If the shop is really busy when you get there, try again another day.
+Those 20 minutes of your life will be over pretty quickly, and after that you probably won’t mind doing another 20.
+If you’re visiting shops, pick a time when you would expect them to be quiet.
+If it’s is really busy when you get there, try again another day.
+Read our tips on writing letters to businesses and down load a template letter.

 ‘It helps to have a letter on headed paper to hand to potential donors.
 Just go in, say you are asking for prizes for a raffle for your child’s school.
 Explain how a donation would allow them to advertise within the school community, and tell them how many children or families are in the school.
 Explain what the money raised would be going towards and let them know that anything they can offer would be amazing.
 Ask to speak to the manager as they are the one who will make the decision.
 Once you’ve been to a few places and secured some donations, it helps with confidence.
 Now I’m firmly in the “if you don’t ask you don’t get” camp – and I’ll ask absolutely anyone!’